Microsoft Remote Desktop vs AnyDesk

 Pros | Cons |

-By using the remote server’s resources to run applications, a high-speed internet connection is not required. | Advanced configuration required to setup a remote connection |
+By using the remote server’s resources to run applications, a high-speed internet connection is not required. | Advanced configuration is required to set up a remote connection |

 With RDP you are not limited to the type of device you choose to connect from. | Networks and remote systems are not accessible during downtime |

-Monitor and control connected devices with ease | It’s an expensive and complicated set up for multi-user environments |
+Monitor and control connected devices with ease | It’s an expensive and complicated setup for multi-user environments |

 Access files and folders easily | You can not reboot a computer remotely with RDP |